 The effectiveness of the development of the digital module.
 The utility function has been carried out using a test method.
-In this study, it was measured by providing an instrument in the form of multiple choice question sheets to 62 students of the Department of Economics through pretest and posttest.
+In this study, it was measured by providing an instrument in the form of multiple choice question sheets to 62 students of the average value of the pretest and posttest.
 The average value of the pretest is 65.66 and the average value of the posttest is 83.63.
-After calculating with spss obtained t count of 15.6.
-The calculation results show that the value of t count is greater than the value of t table so that H0 is rejected and H1 is accepted.
+After calculating with spss obtain to count is greater than the value of t table so that H0 is rejected and H1 is accepted.
 This means that there is a significant difference in student utility function learning outcomes between before and after using the utility function digital module.